 Of course, this used to be a regular occurrence.
-Back in the sport’s heyday, k1 were putting on Heavyweight wars between the likes of Semmy Schilt, Peter Aerts, Ernesto Hoost and Ray Sefo, seemingly every month.
+Back in the sport’s heyday, k1 was putting on Heavyweight wars between the likes of Semmy Schilt, Peter Aerts, Ernesto Hoost, and Ray Sefo, seemingly every month.
 We may have thought those days would never end, but we did not see the capitulation of the great promotion coming so soon.

 Despite the quality of the fights, and the quality of the fighters, the glitz and the glamour of those huge k1 shows at the Tokyo Dome and the Saitama Super Arena just hasn’t been there.
 Until now.

-Despite all the negative attention, Badr’s cult status and god-given talent for violence has allowed him to retain a raucous fan base, and a healthy position in the rankings – despite periods of inactivity and occasionally not mixing in the best of company inside the ring.
+Despite all the negative attention, Badr’s cult status and god-given talent for violence have allowed him to retain a raucous fan base, and a healthy position in the rankings – despite periods of inactivity and occasionally not mixing in the best of the company inside the ring.

 And at that, here we have it.
 The biggest night in kickboxing since the Japanese heyday, ‘The Prince of Kickboxing’ going one on one with ‘The Dark Prince of Morocco’.
 They will headline the PPV portion of the card, known as Glory: Collision.

 Also on the card, returning Heavyweight Jamal Ben Saddik, who holds a stoppage win over Verhoeven from back in 2011, takes on the seasoned Dutchman, #1 ranked Ismael Londt.
 Londt has been competing against the best in the world since his debut, and although relatively new to the promotion, will be looking to go an impressive 4-0 under the Glory banner in 2016.